 Pension advice is a type of financial advice that focuses on pensions.
 This can either be standalone advice relating to just your pension arrangements or as a part of a wider piece of advice involving your finances (such as Financial Planning).

-Pension Advice is a Regulated activity in the UK and any financial adviser that wishes to give you advice must be appropriately trained and regulated by the FCA.
-Whilst this has the benefit of ensuring that the advice given is of a high quality and protected by such organisations as the Financial Ombudsman Service, it does mean that there may be a cost involved for receiving advice.
+Pension Advice is a Regulated activity in the UK and any financial adviser that wishes to give you advice must be appropriately trained and regulated by the FCA*.
+Whilst this has the benefit of ensuring that the advice given is of a high quality and protected by such organisations as the Financial Ombudsman Service*, it does mean that there may be a cost involved for receiving pension advice.
 However, by making sure you use an adviser which offers clear, up-front pricing and the opportunity of a free consultation to discuss your situation, you should be able to make a clear and balanced decision on what type of advice is required.

-Most typically the advice will centre on maximising the growth of the pension pot, making sure it is invested and accessed in a tax efficient manner, helping the pension holder understand when and with how much they are likely to retire on or a more specific problem such as transferring a pension pot overseas, consolidating several pensions into one or accessing a frozen pension.
+Most typically the advice will centre on maximising the growth of the pension pot, making sure it is invested and accessed in a tax efficient manner, helping the pension holder understand when and with how much they are likely to retire with, or a more specific problem such as transferring a pension pot overseas, consolidating several pensions into one or accessing a frozen pension.

 There are many things that a pension adviser can do for you, such as protecting your money from inflation, helping you understand how much you can afford to take from your pension without depleting your pension pot too early and advising on the most suitable investments that suit your appetite for risk.

 Pension advice can also be seen as a way of solving problems and answering questions, much like financial advice.

 Some types of questions that pensions advice can help answer:

 Analysis of your current pension pot, expected growth rate, lifestyle required in retirement, cash flow analysis and overall tax position is used to forecast when you can retire with the lifestyle you want.